adamnew123456/SmallWM/README.markdown

 - `Super+.`: Move to the next desktop
 - `Super+\`: Stick to all desktops/unstick
 - `Super+Up` `Super+Down` `Super+Left` `Super+Right`: Snap window to that half of the screen
+- `Super+LClick`
+    - If this is used on the background, a new terminal will be launched
+    - If this is used on a window, the window will begin moving.
+To set the window's position, let go of the left mouse button.
+- `Super+RClick`: When used on a window, this combination starts resising a window.
+To set the window's size, let go of the right mouse button.

 Building
 ========